Ensemble Estimation of Information Divergence: Proof of Theorem (Bias)

 \begin{lemma} Let $\mathbf{Z}$ be a realization of the density $f_{2}$ independent of $\ft i$ for $i=1,2$.
 Assume that the densities $f_{1}$ and $f_{2}$ belong to $\Sigma(s,L)$.
 Then for $\mathbf{Z}\in\mathcal{S}_{I_{i}}$,

 \end{lemma} \begin{IEEEproof} Obtaining the lower order terms in (\ref{eq:interior}) is a common result in kernel density estimation.
 However, since we also require the higher order terms, we present the proof here.
 Additionally, some of the results in this proof will be useful later.
-From the linearity of the KDE, we have that if $\mathbf{X}$ is drawn from $f_{i}$ and is independent of $\mathbf{Z}$, then where the last step follows from the substitution $t=\frac{x-\mathbf{Z}}{h_{i}}$.
-Since the density $f_{i}$ belongs to $\Sigma(s,K)$, using multi-index notation we can expand it as where $\alpha!=\alpha_{1}!\alpha_{2}!\dots\alpha_{d}!$ and $Y^{\alpha}=Y_{1}^{\alpha_{1}}Y_{2}^{\alpha_{2}}\dots Y_{d}^{\alpha_{d}}$.
-Combining (\ref{eq:substitution}) and (\ref{eq:fTaylor}) gives where the last step follows from the fact that $K$ is symmetric and of order $\nu$. \end{IEEEproof} To obtain a similar result for the case when $\mathbf{Z}$ is near the boundary of $\mathcal{S}$, we use assumption $\mathcal{A}.5$.
+From the linearity of the KDE, we have that if $\mathbf{X}$ is drawn from $f_{i}$ and is independent of $\mathbf{Z}$, then